 - There will be some tough CT and US reads on the exam, especially if they are unanticipated.
 Let’s go from top to bottom.
 Don’t miss the pontine hemorrhage with its associated pinpoint pupils.
 Review aortic dissection and know that it may be suggested by what may looks like a whiff of contrast extravasation.
 Don’t forget to review the ultrasound/clinical differences between cholelithiasis, choledocholithiasis, and cholecystitis.
 Be familiar with the normal radiographic appearance of the uterus and adnexa and how they look when an ovary is torsed, when there is a pregnancy in the tubes, or when there is a molar pregnancy.
 Know what a testicular torsion looks like, the time course of necessary intervention (you have not more than 6 hours), and be able to correlate laboratory values with corresponding US values.
 With each of these entities, be prepared to address treatment.

 - Finally, we wanted to highlight three short, Isolated miscellaneous grab bag items.
 (1) Do not overlook the acute care of the hypothermic patient: general hypothermia and frostbite of the limbs and digits.
 (2) Know how to diagnose and treat both anterior and posterior urethral injuries.
 Do not put a foley in someone with blood at the urethral meatus.
 (3) And don’t forget dental emergencies.
 (You have 60 minutes to get an avulsed tooth back in :).

-If you’d like some additional Emergency Medicine board practice questions around these topics (and many more), register for a free trial of the BoardVitals Emergency Medicine Board Question Bank.
+If you’d like some additional Emergency Medicine Board Exam practice questions around these topics (and many more), register for a free trial of the BoardVitals Emergency Medicine Board Question Bank.